mosefatullah/Web-Development-Project-Guide/README.md

 ## Steps of a Project
 ### 1. Planning

-Phase 1: Client collaboration (optional)
+Phase 1: Client Collaboration (optional)
 - What type of website is required?
 - Who is the target audience?
 - How many web pages are required?